 Nothing.
 All SASC tutoring is free.
 [Back to top]

-Tutoring is offered in lower-level courses in most subjects: accounting, biology, chemistry, French, German, Latin, math, music, Norwegian, Paideia, physics, psychology, and Spanish.
+Tutoring is offered in first-year and lower-level courses in most subjects.
 Depending on our resources and the availability of tutors, we may offer tutoring in other subjects and courses.

 [Back to top]

 You can request tutoring in any course for which we offer tutoring.
-Generally, you will be scheduled for 30-60 minutes of tutoring in a course per week.
-You may request additional time; requests are reviewed on a case-by-case basis, depending on resources and need.
+Generally, you can schedule for 30 minutes of tutoring in a course per week.
+Depending on resources and need, up to 60 minutes of tutoring in a course per week can be scheduled.
 [Back to top]

-We expect to be able to fill all requests in subjects in which tutors are available.
-It is to your advantage to request a tutor as early in the semester as you can.
+If a tutor is not immediately available, or only limited tutors are available, group sessions may be scheduled or you may join the waitlist.
+The Coordinator of Tutor and Academic Services may need additional time to fill a tutor request if it is necessary to seek out and hire/train a new tutor.
+It is to your advantage to schedule with a tutor as early in the semester as you can.
 If we must prioritize, our decisions about who receives tutoring are based on these criteria:

 1) Tutor availability